What is a CMMS?

 Maintenance is what users of CMMS software do every day, whether it’s responding to an on-demand work order for a broken window or performing routine inspection on a generator.

 Computer software cannot accomplish the work of a skilled technician.
 What it can do, however, is ensure tasks are prioritized correctly and that everything is in place (inventory, labor) to ensure success.
 CMMS solutions give technicians the freedom to focus less on paperwork and more on hands-on maintenance.

 Managing maintenance is the most essential role of a CMMS solution.
 Maintenance management software is designed to give users immediate insight into the state of his or her maintenance needs with comprehensive work order schedules, accurate inventory forecasts, and instant access to hundreds of invaluable reports.
 CMMS solutions make maintenance management easier by empowering managers with information so that they can make the most informed decisions possible.

 A system can be thought of as the overall combination of features and capabilities within a CMMS.
 Different CMMS solutions offer different types of systems.
 The best CMMS system is one that allows users to accomplish his or her existing maintenance practices more effectively while introducing time-saving features that lead to a reduction of costs and a savings of time.

 MicroMain’s Maintenance Premium CMMS makes it easy to manage work orders, preventive maintenance tasks, assets, purchase orders, fleet, inventory levels, and more.
 For a complete breakdown of MicroMain’s CMMS products, consult the CMMS software page.

-Interested in a CMMS for your business or organization?
+It's simple to get started using a CMMS for your business or organization.
+Avoid downtime, save money, time and headaches.
+MicroMain takes the grunt work out of software by walking all customers through the whole process.
 Check out all the great features and pricing for our industry leading CMMS software.